supremeimposter/My-Vault/GATE/DiscreteMathematics/Combinatronics/Distributing Objects into Boxes.md

 $$

 - Combinations can be considered as choosing elements for sets
-- Combiantions with repetitions can be considered as multi-sets
+- Combinations with repetitions can be considered as multi-sets

 ![[Distributing Objects into Boxes-1743744609711.webp]]